MicrosoftDocs/nav-content/README.md

 # nav-content
-Source for application Help for Microsoft Dynamics NAV
+Welcome to the repo that contains source files for application Help for Microsoft Dynamics NAV.